Nevada Medicaid shift could impact continuity of mental health care

 An October 2017 audit that examined reimbursements for behavioral health outpatient services found the state had improperly paid up to $8.8 million in fiscal year 2016, for example.

-But providers, especially those with small practices, say the change will inundate them with paperwork.
+But providers, especially those with small practices, say the rule change will inundate them with paperwork.

 Psychologists and other mental health providers voiced their concerns about the proposed policy at a public workshop in late June.
 At the time, the new requirement, called a prior authorization, would have mandated that providers submit the paperwork after one session.